TLDR:

 If you can hardly feel an edge to the scratch, the next test is the water test.

-If the scratch appears to disappear when it is coated with water, then it is fairly safe to assume that light sanding (also referred to as wet sanding or color sanding) and polishing will allow you to remove the scratch completely, or diminish it significantly.
+If the scratch seems to disappear when it is coated with water, then it is fairly safe to assume that light sanding (also referred to as wet sanding or color sanding) and polishing will allow you to remove the scratch completely, or diminish it significantly.

 I find this kit amazing as it has everything a professional like myself would use, but in a super convenient do-it-yourself kit for home use.